henry-eshbaugh/AvocadoToast-/client/README.md

 desired to be implemented in Flask; however, sufficient data is transmitted in the top-level of the dictionary to perform sleep monitoring services.

+When a measurement is taken, the program will take a series of readings in a short time period
+(20 readings by default).
+The average of these readings is then taken, which reduces the effect of noise by a factor of more than 10.

+The algorithm carried out on the accelerometer data in `main.py` is a common model used in actigraph scoring, where a window of 5 epochs each with 1 minute of measurements have a weighted sum applied.
+This gives an appropriate metric by which one can measure sleep activity.

 `lis3dh.py` implements class `lis3dh`, which is a collection of methods for conducting I2C